tikv/rfcs/text/0097-follower-replication.md

 - The agent is an active follower.
 It means that the follower responds messages from the leader recently.
 - The agent has as up-to-date log entries as possible.
 Thus the leader can ensure that the ranges of log entries in MsgBroadcast exist on the agent.

+### Failure cases

+#### 1. Agent is crashed or partitioned

+If the agent does not reply to the heartbeat and `MsgBroadcast` from the leader for a period of time, there are 3 situations.

+- The agent is down before receiving `MsgBroadcast`.
+- The agent is down after receiving `MsgBroadcast` and before broadcasting to peers.
+- The agent is down after broadcasting to peers.

+The leader will trigger a timeout if it does not receive `MsgAppendResp` from the agent.
+Then the leader starts to select another follower as the agent in the AZ.
+Though it may lead to sending duplicated `MsgAppend` to peers, it does not affect the correctness.

+Only the leader knows which peer is the agent but the peer does not have an agent field in its state.
+So we do not need to consider the recovery mechanism of agent.

+---

+#### 2. Leader is partitioned

+If network is partitioned, the stale leader may still try to replicate log entries.
+However, those entries cannot be committed, and they will be overwritten when the partition recovers.

+Moreover, the stale leader will becomes a follower if a peer in the group sends `MsgAppendResp` with higher term.

 ## Drawbacks

 - The agent may have a "single point of failure" problem.
 If the agent is crashed, the leader cannot replicate data to other peers successfully, even those peers are active.